Linen Care: Embrace Wrinkles & Master Ironing

 What are the fundamental principles of caring for linen?

 Understanding linen's unique properties is key.
-Gentle washing, proper drying, and mindful storage ensure its longevity, reflecting informed luxury choices and expert craftsmanship.
+Gentle washing, proper drying, and mindful storage ensure its longevity, reflecting informed considered choices and expert craftsmanship.